MicrosoftDocs/azure-docs/articles/container-apps/custom-domains-managed-certificates.md

     | Apex domain | A record | An apex domain is a domain at the root level of your domain.
 For example, if your DNS zone is `contoso.com`, then `contoso.com` is the apex domain. |
     | Subdomain | CNAME | A subdomain is a domain that is part of another domain.
 For example, if your DNS zone is `contoso.com`, then `www.contoso.com` is an example of a subdomain that can be configured in the zone. |

 1. Using the DNS provider that is hosting your domain, create DNS records based on the *Hostname record type* you selected using the values shown in the *Domain validation* section.
-The records point the domain to your container app and verify that you own it.
+The records point the domain to your container app and verify that you are the owner.

     - If you selected *A record*, create the following DNS records: